Gear-dev-sudo/Gen-AI-project_Cautious-Speculative-Decoding/README.md

 - **Performance Balance**: Maintains efficient generation speed while improving output quality
 - **Instruction Swapping**: Supports dynamic instruction modification between draft and verification stages

+### Usage
+Create your own venv or use conda env like:
+`conda create -n "Cautious_Spec" python=3.11.10`

+`conda activate Cautious_Spec`

+`pip install -r requirements.txt`

+- **Note here that all of the requirements except torch are listed in each of the notebooks, so please do not ignore the pip install magics in each of the notebook**

+- *Unsloth might cause trouble with the environment since ppl have diffrent architectures of GPUs, the current environment is based on Ampere GPUs*

 ### Structure
 ```
 .